Evaluates trust for the specified certificate and policies.

 Secagain is unlikely to result in a successful reevaluation unless you provide different certificates.

-k—Evaluation failed for some other reason.
+Sec—Evaluation failed for some other reason.
 This can be caused by either a revoked certificate or by OS-level errors that are unrelated to the certificates themselves.

-Sec Trust Result Other Error
+Trust Result Type .other Error

 It is not safe to call this function concurrently with any other function that uses the same trust management object, or to re-enter this function for the same trust management object.